1756 - Prussian invasion of Saxony – Relief Attempts

 On October 9, Lestwitz built entrenchments on the Heights of Wehlen and fired upon the Saxon pontoons lying on the opposite bank of the Elbe.
 Lestwitz then sent back II./Schwerin to his camp near Rosenthal while he occupied Wehlen with I./Schwerin and II./Brandes Fusiliers.
-For its part, the II.
-"Standing" Grenadier Battalion Ingersleben went from Krippen to Porschdorf where it took post in the entrenchements near Wendishfähre.
-The Grenadier Battalion Finck reinforced the Grenadier Battalion Kanitz at Waltersdorf; they both took post on each side of the Lilienstein up to the Elbe.
+The II.
+"Standing" Grenadier Battalion Ingersleben went from Krippen to Porschdorf where it took post in the entrenchments near Wendishfähre.
+The Grenadier Battalion Finck reinforced the Grenadier Battalion Kanitz at Waltersdorf.
+They both took post on each side of the Lilienstein up to the Elbe.
 Meanwhile, a cannonade took place between the Saxon battery near Weissig and the Prussian outpost at Gerswege, forcing the latter to evacuate their entrenchments on the bank of the river.
 The same day, Browne's detachment went unnoticed by Böhmisch Leipa (present-day Česká Lípa) and reached Böhmisch-Kamnitz (present-day Česká Kamenice) with an advanced party of 100 Grenzers at Rumburg (present-day Rumburk).

 During the night of October 9 to 10, another vain attempt was made to bring boats to Königstein.

 On Sunday October 10, now considering that it was impossible to bring boats to Königstein, Rutowski changed his plan and ordered the pontoons to be carted from Pirna to Thürmsdorf about 1,6 km from Königstein.
 The same day, I./Forcade, I./Schwerin and II./Brandes Fusiliers returned to the Prussian camp of Mockethal.
 Meanwhile, Winterfeldt received orders from Frederick asking for reinforcements.
-Winterfeldt then sent Prinz von Preußen Infantry with 10 25-pdr mortars to Hellendorf to join Grenadier Battalion Schenckendorff before marching towards Frederick's.
-The resulting gap in the Prussian positions near the camp of Gross-Sedlitz was filled by the Grenadier-Battalion Lengefeld arriving from Dresden.
+Winterfeldt then sent Prinz von Preußen Infantry with 10 25-pdr mortars to Hellendorf to join Grenadier Battalion Schenckendorff before marching towards Frederick's camp.
+The Grenadier-Battalion Lengefeld arrived from Dresden to fill the resulting gap in the Prussian positions near the camp of Gross-Sedlitz.
 The same day, Browne's relief force reached Zeidler (present-day Brtníky).

 The Saxons were supposed to move across the Elbe at Thürmsdorf under cover of the guns at Königstein.
-The plan called for Austrians to take position at Lichtenhayn while Saxons would concentrate at Ebenheit during the night.
+The plan called for the Austrians to take position at Lichtenhayn while the Saxons would concentrate at Ebenheit during the night.
 Then, the following day, the Saxons were to fire two cannon-shots from Königstein as a signal to start the simultaneous attacks on the Prussian posts.
 However, on the Saxon side of the river, the pontoons had not yet been assembled into a bridge.
 Rutowski attributed this to the small number of pontoniers or trained bridge-builders available.
 The Prussian General Leschwitz was posted between Schandau and Wendischefere with 11 battalions and 15 squadrons, blocking the way to Field-Marshal Browne who was encamped opposite to this Prussian Corps between Mittelndorf and Altendorf.
-The small plain where the Saxons intended to land was dominated by the Lilienstein Mountain.
+Lilienstein Mountain dominated the small plain where the Saxons intended to land.
 Both sides of this mountain were guarded by 5 battalions of Prussian grenadiers entrenched behind breastworks.
-Two Prussian infantry brigade were deployed 500 paces behind in the defile of Burgersdorf, supported by 5 squadrons of dragoons.
+Two Prussian infantry brigades were deployed 500 paces behind in the defile of Burgersdorf, supported by 5 squadrons of dragoons.

 |Order of Battle|